 We conducted an analysis of the cost effectiveness of medication-assisted therapy for weight loss, administered over an individual's lifetime, using a Markov health state transition model.
 All therapies added to lifestyle modification conferred health gains as compared to lifestyle modification alone in accordance with their incremental weight loss and corresponding cardiovascular and metabolic benefits.
-Revised results suggest that at current estimates of net price, neither semaglutide nor liraglutide were cost effective given commonly accepted thresholds.
+Final results suggest that at current estimates of net price, neither semaglutide nor liraglutide are cost effective given commonly accepted thresholds when compared to lifestyle modification alone.
 In contrast, phentermine/topiramate in addition to lifestyle modification was cost effective per commonly accepted thresholds owing to its comparatively smaller net acquisition costs.
-Bupropion/naltrexone was cost effective at higher thresholds only and would require discounted prices to meet lower thresholds.
+Bupropion/naltrexone was cost effective at higher thresholds only and would generally require discounted prices to meet lower thresholds.

 When the treatments were compared to each other, phentermine/topiramate plus lifestyle modification was less costly and more effective than bupropion/naltrexone plus lifestyle modification.
-However, for patients not achieving desired weight loss or unable to tolerate phentermine/topiramate, bupropion/naltrexone may be a cost-effective alternative.
-Semaglutide (plus lifestyle modification) was more effective and more costly than both phentermine/topiramate and bupropion/naltrexone but did not meet commonly accepted cost-effectiveness thresholds for either comparison.
+However, for patients not achieving desired weight loss or unable to tolerate phentermine/topiramate, bupropion/naltrexone may be an attractive option.
+Semaglutide (plus lifestyle modification) was both more effective and more costly than both phentermine/topiramate and bupropion/naltrexone but did not meet commonly accepted cost-effectiveness thresholds for either comparison.
 As such, semaglutide may be considered in patients not achieving desired weight loss or unable to tolerate phentermine/topiramate or bupropion/naltrexone, but only with a significant discount.